I have suffered from severe psoriasis and psoriatic arthritis for many years, and am constantly in search of new treatment options.

 - Weather and Joint Pain: What's the Link?

 WebMD talks to experts about the link between weather and joint pain.

-So How About Altitude?
+What About Altitude?

 The study, Effects of high altitude stay on the incidence of common diseases in man, was published in June of 1977 and is the only such study I can find that brushes up on the effects of altitude on arthritis.
 Surprisingly I could find nothing else!
-The most amazing part of the study is that in higher altitudes many diseases, to include rheumatoid arthritis, showed that cases were "significantly lower."
-So there is indeed a chance that living in a higher altitude may help your arthritis.
+The most amazing part of the study is that in higher altitudes many diseases, including rheumatoid arthritis, showed that cases were "significantly lower."
+So there is indeed a chance that living at a higher altitude may help your arthritis.

 Searching for alternative methods to treat chronic arthritis will bring you a lot of results to sort through.
 It is a shame that there are so few studies on obvious candidates that are likely to improve living with arthritis.
 Living at high altitudes may give you the peace you have been looking for.
 So the next time you consider moving, consider looking up.

 Please comment below and share your story of living with arthritis at high altitudes.
-Also share any research you have found.
+Also, share any research you have found.
 It may help someone!

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.